Marion Grice: San Diego Chargers

-Grice was selected by the San Diego Chargers with the 201st overall pick in the sixth round of the 2014 NFL Draft.
-He was released on September 1, 2014 but was signed to their practice squad on September 2, 2014.
+Grice was selected by the San Diego Chargers with the 201st overall pick in the sixth round of the 2014 NFL draft.
+He was released on September 1, 2014, but was signed to their practice squad on September 2, 2014.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On September 22, 2014, the Arizona Cardinals signed Grice off the Chargers' practice squad.
-Grice played in his first regular season NFL game October 26, 2014 against the Philadelphia Eagles.
+Grice played in his first regular season NFL game October 26, 2014, against the Philadelphia Eagles.
 He recorded his first touchdown, a one-yard rush in the fourth quarter of the Cardinals win over the Dallas Cowboys on November 2.
 He scored a touchdown run in the Cardinals' game in the playoffs on January 3, 2015, against the Carolina Panthers.
 On September 5, 2015, he was waived/injured by the Cardinals.
 On the following day, he cleared waivers and was reverted to the Cardinals' injured reserve list.
 On September 8, 2015, Grice was released by the Cardinals with an injury settlement.